News

 by Gabi Cox on 25/09/2024

-Our highlights for September As I write this we are nearly at the time of the year where day and night are in balance with 12 hours of dark and 12 hours of light.
+New Crop highlights for September As I write this we are nearly at the time of the year where day and night are in balance with 12 hours of dark and 12 hours of light.
 That can only mean that we are fast approaching the traditional planting season for hedging.
-Now that we are in September…
+Now that we are in…

 A spotlight on Laurel